Harold Moss: Career

 Moss was subsequently elected to the Pierce County Council and was a member from January 1, 1997, to December 31, 2004, including as council chair from 2002 to 2004, at which time he announced his retirement.
 He ran unsuccessfully for mayor of Tacoma in 2001, and came out of retirement in 2007 to launch an unsuccessful run for Tacoma City Council against the incumbent, Spiro Manthou.

-The 34th Street Bridge was renamed for Moss in October 2019, as he was the city's 34th mayor.
+The East 34th Street Bridge was renamed for Moss in October 2019, as he was the city's 34th mayor.

 Personal life

 In a September 1978 domestic argument, Moss shot his son in the shoulder with a .38-caliber revolver.
 No charges were ever pressed, and the two later reconciled.

 Moss died in Tacoma on September 21, 2020, ten days before his 91st birthday.